 Figure 3.
 Zones and Sectors.

-Transfer the information from the zone map into the appropriate
+before.
+Transfer the information from the zone map into

-reducing fuel use: a gradual and non-judgmental
+as for reducing fuel use: a gradual and non-judgmental

 approach works best.
-You're fighting the mainstream culture, so patience is
+You're fighting the mainstream culture,

 Deflectors and Collectors

 intriguing set of possibilities is suggested by Bill Mollison's

 remarks on natural energies: "Some factors we may